singularityware/singularityware.github.io/pages/docs/user-docs/build-environment.md

   1. First preference goes to environment variable set at runtime
   2. Second preference goes to default defined in this file
   3. Then, if neither is found, null is returned except in the case that `required=True`.
 A `required=True` variable not found will system exit with an error.
-  4. Variables that should not be dispayed in debug logger are set with `silent=True`, and are only reported to be defined.
+  4. Variables that should not be displayed in debug logger are set with `silent=True`, and are only reported to be defined.

 For boolean variables, the following are acceptable for True, with any kind of capitalization or not: